sdsc-hpc-training-org/notebooks-101/Docs/source/index.rst

 ==========================

 ###################################################################################
-This site is used and maintened by the SDSC High Performance Training Organization.
+This site is used and maintained by the SDSC High Performance Training Organization.
 ###################################################################################

 ****************************************************